Frequently asked questions

 - Adobe keeps device mappings in the Co-op Graph and Private Graph for approximately 6 months.
 An ECID that has no activity for more than six months is removed from the graph.
 Data already stitched in CDA is not affected, but subsequent hits for that ECID are treated as a new individual.

 How does CDA handle timestamped hits?

 Adobe treats timestamped hits as if they were received at the time of the timestamp, not when Adobe received the hit.
 Timestamped hits older than 1 month cannot be stitched, since they are considered outside the range Adobe keeps data used for stitching.

-How does CDA compare to Custom Visitor ID?
+How does CDA compare to custom visitor IDs?

-Custom visitor IDs have a number of undesirable side effects that CDA is designed to overcome or minimize.
+Custom visitor IDs have several undesirable side effects that CDA overcomes or minimizes.
 For example, the custom visitor ID methodology has no lookback capabilities.
 If a user authenticates in the middle of a visit, the first part of the visit associates with a different visitor ID than the latter part of the visit.
 The separate visitor IDs results in visit and visitor inflation.
 CDA's 30-day lookback window allows it to go backwards in time to restate previous behavior as belonging to the same person, bringing unauthenticated cross-device behavior together with authenticated cross-device behavior with zero or minimal inflation.

 Can I upgrade from Custom Visitor ID to CDA?